 The heart of the German culture and language is in Germany, where it is the official language.
 The language also holds official status in Austria, Liechtenstein, Switzerland, and Luxembourg.
 This makes German the second most popular language in Europe, spoken by approximately 13.3% of all Europeans—one of the most interesting German facts!

-The German language has a complex history, dating back thousands of years and evolving through time.
+The German language has a long history, dating back thousands of years and evolving through time.
 One major change occurred during the Roman era when the Roman soldiers began invading Germany.
 Roman influences can be found throughout German culture, but there is not enough Roman influence in the German language to classify it as a Romance language.

 German is instead a Germanic language.
 Other Germanic languages include English, Dutch, and Frisian.
 These languages all have a heavy German influence in their grammar, pronunciation, and culture.
 Of course, these are distinct languages – speaking German is very different from speaking English – but there are many similarities (more on these in our later German facts!).